 Their Browser History Can Say a Whole Lot

 Snooping could be an easy way to get to the bottom of your suspicions.

-As we mentioned above don’t go snooping unless you’re ready to be open and honest about what’s going on.
+As we mentioned above, don’t go snooping unless you’re ready to be open and honest about what’s happening.
 If you get caught, you have to be prepared for it to backfire.

 After all, if you don’t have evidence that they’ve been cheating, you may have now broken their trust and potentially ruined a perfectly good relationship.

 If you’re ready to go that extra mile and find out for sure, it’s snooping time.